So you’re thinking about getting an Albino rat as a pet…

 They were first mentioned way back in 1553 by the Swiss naturalist Conrad Gesner, who observed two white rats in a cemetery in Norway.

 But don’t ask us why he was there in the first place!
+But, this does suggest that the albino rat does descent from wild rats.

 This discovery means that the genetic mutation that causes albinism in rats has been around for at least 468 years, but it could be even more!
 This is quite amazing if you consider that white fur makes wild animals an easy-to-see target for predators.

-Albino rats started to gain popularity in the 1700s when they were first kept as exotic pets by rat-catchers.
+Albino rats started to gain popularity in the 1700s when they were first domesticated and kept as exotic pets by rat-catchers.
 But it was only in the 1900s that they earned worldwide recognition for their role as laboratory rats thanks to their gentle nature and uncanny similarity to humans.

 Shortly after, animal lovers made another important discovery about these little ratties:

-Their Special Look
+Albino Rats – Their Special Look

 It only takes one glance to see what makes an Albino rat unique: